roggerfq/UVface/README.md

 ### Face Recognition

-Face recognition in UVface++ comprises two stages: feature extraction and classification.
+The face recognition process in UVface++ implements the algorithm published in [2], which comprises two stages: feature extraction and classification.

 1. **Feature Extraction:**
-   - This stage employs the Affine Covariant Region Detector to identify key points on the face image.
+   - This stage employs the Affine Covariant Region Detector [3] to identify key points on the face image.
 These key points are invariant to various geometric and photometric transformations.
    - Around each key point, a Gabor feature vector of 1296 dimensions is computed.
 Dimensionality reduction is then performed using PCA, resulting in a 128-dimensional feature vector.

 2. **Classification:**
-   - The extracted features from the test image are compared against those in the dataset using Sparse Representation Classification (SRC).
+   - The extracted features from the test image are compared against those in the dataset using Sparse Representation Classification (SRC) [4].

 The following diagram provides an overview of the face recognition process: